 January's weather can be fairly unpredictable, with snow, rain, along with freezing temperatures that are not always conducive to your planned winter maintenance regimes.
 Many grounds may well be saturated, preventing you from doing any work to the square or the outfield.
 Clay soils at this time of the year can become plastic (de structured), especially after a lot of heavy rain.
 Whilst in this state, the square is prone to damage from foot and mechanical activities.
 It is usually best to stay off the square and refrain from doing any work until it has drained and the surface has dried.

 Massey Ferguson Sports Club

 |Early in the Month||1st - 15th January|

 On your return after the Christmas break you are likely to find you may have accumulated some surface debris on the square (leaves, litter etc).
 It is important to remove them as the sward will not be able to survive and will be subject to lack of light and could die.

-If you are not able to work on the square you could spend some time on the outfield.
-Aeration will be a key activity that can be carried out along with some localised drainage/repair works to rectify any problem areas such as depressions you have identified.
+If you are not able to work on the square, you could spend some time on the outfield.
+Regular brushing will help remove dew as well as lifting the sward after a bout of snow.
+Aeration will be a key activity that can be carried out too, along with some localised drainage/repair works to rectify any problem areas such as depressions you have identified.

-January is a good time to carry out repairs and maintenance to cricket sitescreens and other structures around the ground.
+January is also a good time to carry out repairs and maintenance to cricket sightscreens and other structures around the ground.
 You may get some favourable weather for painting and repairing these structures.

 Brushing: Regular brushing in the mornings to remove the dew from the playing surfaces will reduce the likelihood of disease outbreak.
 Many turf grass diseases can be active at this time of the year.